TDLD/CT-imaging-deidentification/README.md

   21AUG2015 -original

   19JUN2018 -edited for GitHub

+  04SEP2019 -fixed broken CTP hyperlink

-All images deidentified using [RSNA Clinical Trials Processor](https://www.rsna.org/ctp.aspx) (many thanks to John Perry for all of his support of this project).
+All images deidentified using [RSNA Clinical Trials Processor](http://mircwiki.rsna.org/index.php?title=CTP-The_RSNA_Clinical_Trial_Processor) (many thanks to John Perry for all of his support of this project).

 All `PatientID (0010,0020)` and `InstitutionName (0008,0080)` tags changed to correspond with ProTECT Public-Use Dataset (PUDs).
 FITBIR GUID used as `PatientName (0010,0010)`.